Guv to Brazoria: Hayseeds Butt OUT!

 In the heat of the imaginary crisis, several people called the Attorney-General’s Office to complain in advance of price-gouging they believed would happen.

 “That’s what they thought,” Wasek said.
-“And that hurts, real bad.
+“And that hurts, real bad.”

-...could someone issue a cease and desist order against further use of that great Randy Newman song, as performed by the great Aaron Neville, as lulling and sentimental background music for scenes of the flooding?
+Besides the mere sight of FEMA director Michael Brown's alleged wig, there's the no-small-matter of overuse of the song, "Louisiana 1927." ...could someone issue a cease and desist order against further use of that great Randy Newman song, as performed by the great Aaron Neville, as lulling and sentimental background music for scenes of the flooding?
 It’s been a good week now, and it’s obviousness in the current context has rendered it a soggy cliché.
 Next time we hear it we may drop to one knee, throw out our arms and sing out "Mammy ...")

-He suggests this as a replacement:
+He suggests this as a replacement:“Give him water

 When he gets thirsty